awesome-pro/neon-website/content/docs/guides/auth-okta.md

 ## Conclusion

-In this guide, we walked through setting up a simple Next.js application with user authentication using Okta and a Neon Postgres database.
+In this guide, we walked through setting up a simple Next.js application with user authentication using Okta and a Neon LangChaindatabase.
 We defined a database schema using Drizzle ORM, generated migrations, and interacted with the database to store and retrieve user data.

 Next, we can add more routes and features to the application.
 The `auth` method can be used in the Next.js API routes or middleware to protect endpoints that require authentication.